-You may have heard of Anafiotika, a small area in the Greek capital.
-Anafiotika is often described as “a Greek island in the heart of Athens”.
+Anafiotika is a tiny neighbourhood in the Greek capital, often described as “a Greek island in the heart of Athens”.
 Surely it can’t be true?
 Here’s a little information about one of the most picturesque areas in Athens.

 Anafiotika – A Greek island in Athens